ietf-rats-wg/eat/draft-ietf-rats-eat.md

 should use the OEMID claim.
 See {{oemid}}.
 The reasons for this are:

-* UEIDs types may vary freely from one manufacturer to the next.
+- UEIDs types may vary freely from one manufacturer to the next.

-* New types of UEIDs may be created.
-For example, a type 0x07 UEID may be created based on some other manufacturer registration scheme.
+- New types of UEIDs may be created.
+For example, a type 0x07 UEID may be created based on some manufacturer registration scheme.

-* The manufacturing process for an entity is allowed to change from using one type of UEID to another.
+- The manufacturing process for an entity is allowed to change from using one type of UEID to another.
 For example, a manufacturer may find they can optimize their process by switching from type 0x01 to type 0x02 or vice versa.

-The type byte is needed to distinguish UEIDs of different types that by chance have the same identifier value, but do not identify the same entity.
+The type byte is needed to distinguish UEIDs of different types that have the same identifier value, but do not identify the same entity.
-The type byte MUST be treated as part of the opaque UEID and MUST not be used to make use of the internal structure of the UEID.
+The type byte MUST be treated as part of the opaque UEID and MUST NOT be used to make use of the internal structure of the UEID.

 A Device Identifier URN is registered for UEIDs.
 See {{registerueidurn}}.